yiranni/data-structures/data-structures/week5/README.md

 For this exercise, I will focus on practicing NoSQL database with [DynamoDB service](https://aws.amazon.com/dynamodb/).<br/>
 The data I will be using is from [BWF(Badminton World Federation)](https://aws.amazon.com/dynamodb/) and I will create a database table with information related to BWF tournaments.
 ## Data Overview
-BWF records all tournaments on its site and displays data in the following format.
+BWF records all tournaments on its site and displays data in the following format. <br />
 ![bwf-events](https://github.com/yiranni/data-structures/blob/master/data-structures/week5/bwf-events.png) <br />
-It also records winners of each tournament in 5 events (Men's Singles, Women's Singles, Men's Doubles, Women's Doubles, Mixed Doubles).
+It also records winners of each tournament in 5 events (Men's Singles, Women's Singles, Men's Doubles, Women's Doubles, Mixed Doubles). <br />
 ![winners](https://github.com/yiranni/data-structures/blob/master/data-structures/week5/bwf-winners.png) <br />
 I will gather information of both tournaments and winners from the site and write it into NoSQL database.